appfeat/gup/README.md

     gup

-That’s it.
+That’s the entire interface.

-You will be guided through:
+gup will guide you through:
-- identity confirmation
+- identity confirmation (if needed)
 - model selection (first run only)
 - commit message review
 - release confirmation